 2. Fruitfulness reflects God’s character

 What do the scriptures say about God?
-Apostle Paul, Moses, Isaiah, and many other prophets wrote a lot about God’s character that He is merciful, patient, loving, just, holy, etc. God, in His word, commands us believers to mimic His character with no exceptions.
-We should shape our thoughts, words, and deeds positively to show the impact of God’s presence in our lives.
+Apostle Paul, Moses, and many others wrote a lot about God’s character that He is merciful, loving, just, holy, etc. God, in His word, commands us believers to mimic His character with no exceptions (Mt 5:48).
+And we do so by bearing fruit, which is taking God’s word and applying it to better our thoughts, words, and actions.
+Believe it or not, the unbeliever sees God through you the Christian.

 3. Fruitfulness is a Christian requirement